 There are also 22 Parole Officers assigned to the Parole Board.
 These officers assist in preparing hearing materials, submit Transitional Control recommendations and conduct clemency investigations.
 They are headquartered at various correctional institutions throughout the state, and are supervised by four Quality Assurance analysts.

-Administrative staff of the Parole Board includes an Executive Assistant, a Criminal Justice Planner, and three support staff.
+Administrative staff of the Parole Board includes an Executive Assistant, three Criminal Justice Planning Specialists, and two support staff.
 These staff are integral in ensuring the orderly processing and administration of the Parole Board’s duties and functions.

 To submit an email concerning an Offender's Parole Board Hearing, please fill out and submit the Parole Board Email form.